Bo-Lennart/hangman/docs/README.md

 All stages of the hangman work and only get displayed when a guess is a valid guess and has not been already guessed.
 See the different ascii versions below on the image:
 ![IMAGE ALT TEXT HERE](../docs/screenshots/hangman_stages.png)

+Read & see more about the testing of the other animations under the [Features](#features) section.

 ## Bug Fixes

 ## Terminal Compatibality